HariSekhon/Knowledge-Base/travel.md

 Inflation and rent prices make this not a good value for money destination.

 Expensive restaurants and there are only so many times you can eat kebab / mixed grill / dips.

+#### Antalya

+I had a stopover and missed my connecting flight due to a 2 hour delay by the first flight.

+Thw wifi in Antalya is even worse than in Istanbul.
+You need to swipe your passport at a kiosk to get a code for a crappy minimal wifi, medium signal, but crippled bandwidth that web pages don't load.
+It was unusable on my laptop and I had to rely on my Expedia app on my phone to eventually load enough for me to book a flight out of there.

 #### Istanbul